AKASH-PRASAD7/material-kit-react/README.md

      - `/products`: View and manage product listings.
      - `/blog`: View and manage blog posts.
    - **Permissions**:
-     - Can create and edit products and blogs.
      - Limited access to dashboard data, focusing on sales-related metrics.
      - Cannot access user management or broader dashboard features.